Raising an Incident

 To view the raised Incidents in the screen Task:

-Select a Task to view the raised Incidents.
+Select a Task with Incidents to view the Incident details.

 Note